reefactor/brainfood_reference/README.md

 > Anyone voicing a forecast or expressing an opinion without something at risk has some element of phoniness.
 Unless he risks going down with the ship this would be like watching an adventure movie.
 > -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

+> The largest, and most invisible cost is always opportunity cost.
+We miss opportunities for growth constantly when we are not making decisions that fit our context.
+Some of this comes from the instinct to play it safe, but much is due to an [Incorrect Attention Threshold](https://www.ejorgenson.com/blog/opportunity-cost-attention-thresholds)

 There're lots of frameworks and tools for [decision making](https://fs.blog/smart-decisions/)